 New Student Registration Information

 Welcome to Westmont!
 We are excited that you are joining our academic community.
-These steps will help you register for your first semester, which we trust will be full of interesting courses.
+These steps will give you the information you need to register for your first semester.
+We trust that it will be full of wonderful learning opportunities!

 Set your Westmont College Email/WebAdvisor Password

 Information on your Westmont username and instructions on how to set up your password have already been sent by the Office of Admissions to your personal email account.
 Please follow those instructions to set up your password.
 This will be the username and password you will use to log into a number of different systems at Westmont.
 If you have questions, need help, or are having trouble setting up your password, contact your Admissions Counselor at 800-777-9011 or by email at email@example.com.

 Registration Profile Survey

 An important early step is completion of the Registration Profile Survey which was sent by the Admissions Office to your email account.

 We will use the survey to assign you to a faculty academic advisor in your preferred academic department.
 By completing the survey you are not declaring your major, but it will help us assign you to an advisor who can help you start exploring your interests.